bhumi1102/bhumi1102.github.io/about.md

 ### Why is this called Leaf Node?

-It's about getting to the bottom of things.
-As in, when you've reached the leaf of a binary tree during a search or something, you know that you've reached the end of the path you were traversing.
-The analogy (in my head) is about peeling the layers of abstractions and understanding thing deeply.
-Okay! yeah, I do realize this sounds completely dorky.
-But you what I don't care.
-I own this domain and I have decided to commit to it.
-Plus naming things is hard!
-So The Leaf Node it is.
-I may rename the newsletter to The Leaf Node newsletter, you may see The Leaf Node podcast.
+The way I think about learning/teaching and my writing/sharing is that it's about **getting to the bottom of things**.
+As in, when you are traversing a binary search tree (I know, stay with me, it does makes sense soon) and you reach the leaf node - a node without any children - you know that you've reach the end.
+Similary when you use an database index using B+ tree, when you reach the leaf node, you've found what you're looking for.

+Anyway...that was the analogy in my head, when I bought the domain couple years ago.
+I admit the real reason why my Internet home is going to be called The Leaf Node is that I own this domain.
+And I'm commiting to one domain!
+And also because, as you know, naming things is hard!
+But also!
+What's in a name?
+That which we call a rose, by any other word, etc. etc. So The Leaf Node it is.
+I may rename the newsletter to The Leaf Node newsletter.
+We'll see.

 ### My Software Developer Journey